RyanQuey/mdf/pyMDF/README.md

 ## FakeSingleton
 MDF classes that are singleton classes are mapped to Python classes that inherit from helpers/singleton.py.
 These are actually FakeSingletons, basically overwriting the __dict__ so that new objects share the same attributes.

+### Differences from MDF
+- These singletons don't need to be released for garbage collection to work